Motivic spheres and the image of the Suslin--Hurewicz map: Introduction

 Suslin refers to this conjecture as ``very delicate".
 As evidence for this assessment, he analyzed the first interesting case of this conjecture, i.e., $n = 3$.
-In that case, he showed the conjecture was equivalent to the degree $3$ case of the Milnor conjecture on quadratic forms, which was at that time still unproved, \cite[Proposition 4.5]{Suslin}.
-Since the degree $3$ case of the Milnor conjecture on quadratic forms was established independently by Merkurjev--Suslin and Rost (see \cite{JacobRost}), building on work of Arason \cite{Arason}, we now know that Suslin's conjecture holds in degree $3$.
-(Alternatively, it follows from the results of Orlov--Vishik--Voevodsky \cite{OVV} which establish Milnor's conjecture on quadratic forms in all degrees).
+In that case, he showed the conjecture was equivalent to the degree $3$ case of the Milnor conjecture on quadratic forms, i.e., that the map $K^M_3(F)/2 \to I^3(F)/I^4(F)$ is an isomorphism \cite[Proposition 4.5]{Suslin}.

+Suslin's conjecture was soon shown to hold in degree $3$.
+Indeed, Merkurjev and Suslin established it by careful analysis of indecomposable $K_3$ of a field (see \cite[Proof of Proposition 11.10]{MerkurjevSuslin}).
+Independently, Rost established the Milnor conjecture on quadratic forms in degree $3$, building on work of Arason \cite{Arason}; his work remains unpublished \cite{Rost}, but see \cite{JacobRost} for more detailed references and some history.
+In conjunction with the equivalence that Suslin proved (mentioned in the previous paragraph), Rost's work presents another affirmation of Suslin's conjecture in degree $3$.
+Nowadays, there are many proofs of the Milnor conjecture on quadratic forms in all degrees, beginning with the work of Orlov--Vishik--Voevodsky \cite{OVV} (see also \cite{Morel05,RondigsOstvaerMC}).

-Suslin analyzed the $n = 4$ case of the conjecture as well, but never published anything.
-In that case, the conjecture can be established affirmatively for various classes of fields, including number fields.
-Suslin then suggested an ``absolute rigidity" conjecture for a certain motivic cohomology group (similar to \cite[Conjecture p.
-242]{Deglise}) that would imply the conjecture for $n = 4$ and arbitrary fields having characteristic $0$.
-However, this absolute rigidity conjecture remains open.
-Furthermore, as far as we are aware, besides results for specific fields, nothing general is known about Suslin's conjecture for larger values of $n$.
+\begin{remintro} Merkurjev explained that Suslin also analyzed the $n = 4$ case of the conjecture, but never published anything.
+Various results in K-theory imply a positive answer to Suslin's question for certain classes of fields (e.g., algebraically closed fields) but, excepting the degree $3$ case, as far as we are aware, there are no general results about Suslin's conjecture. \end{remintro}

-The construction of Suslin's Hurewicz map was generalized to local rings with infinite residue fields by Nesterenko--Suslin \cite[\S 4]{NesterenkoSuslin} and Guin \cite[\S 4]{Guin}.
-Moreover, the image of this more general Hurewicz map has the same properties as discussed above.
-While Suslin's initial conjecture was proposed only for infinite fields, in light of these subsequent generalizations, it seems reasonable to replace the infinite field $F$ by an arbitrary local ring with infinite residue field.
+The construction of the Suslin--Hurewicz map was generalized to local rings with infinite residue fields by Nesterenko--Suslin \cite[\S 4]{NesterenkoSuslin} and Guin \cite[\S 4]{Guin}.
+Moreover, the image of this more general map has the same properties as discussed above.
+While Suslin initially stated his conjecture only for infinite fields, in light of the subsequent generalizations of the Suslin--Hurewicz homomorphism, it seems reasonable to replace the infinite field $F$ by a local ring with infinite residue field.
 In support of this generalization of Suslin's conjecture, we offer the following result.